-- Read the WCB Physical Therapy Practise Standards carefully.
+- Read the WCB Physical Therapy Practice Standards.

-- Attach evidence of current licensure with your licensing body.
+- Attach copies of current licensure with your licensing body.

-- Attach evidence of additional educational credentials if you are applying for aerobic assessment and treatment accreditation.
+- Attach copies of additional educational credentials if you are applying for aerobic assessment and treatment accreditation.

-- Review your credentials against the requirements listed in the WCB Physical Therapy Practise Standards.
+- Review your credentials against the requirements listed in the WCB Physical Therapy Practice Standards.

-- Add your name to the our Approved Providers List, if you are eligible.
+- Add your name to the WCB’s approved providers list, if you are eligible.

 Accreditation is non-transferable

-We will accredit you for work in all the clinics you list on your application.
-However, you must submit a separate accreditation request if you add a clinic to your portfolio or if a clinic changes location.
+You can only bill for services from all the clinics you listed on your application.
+If you want to add a clinic to your portfolio or if a clinic changes location, you must submit a separate accreditation request for that clinic before you begin treating customers there.
 We cannot issue payment for care at a clinic where the provider is not accredited prior to that care being provided.

-Please bill us directly for services provided.
-To direct bill, you require a WCB billing number, which will be issued to you once your accreditation application has been approved.
-We will not pay for treatment provided prior to your accreditation date or for treatment provided at a clinic for which you have not been accredited.
+To prevent financial hardship to a WCB customer, bill the WCB directly for approved services.
+To direct bill, you will need the WCB billing number you or your clinic received when your accreditation application was approved.
+The WCB will not pay for treatment provided prior to your accreditation date or for treatment provided at a clinic for which you have not been accredited.

-- Forward the completed PHYS form to the WCB.
+Forward the completed Physiotherapist’s Billing (PHYS) form to the WCB.

 Payment can only be issued if the invoice meets our criteria.
 The following information is required: